Your mortgage lender takes you to court – how to prepare for the court hearing

-You’ll receive at least 21 days notice of the hearing from the court, so there’s still time to try and come to an agreement with your lender.
+You’ll receive between four to eight weeks notice of the hearing from the court, so there’s still time to try and come to an agreement with your lender.
 It is essential that you attend the hearing even if the lender tells you that you don’t need to.
-If you don’t go, the court might grant an immediate possession order which means you could be evicted from your home.
+If you don’t go, the court might grant an outright possession order which means you could be evicted from your home.

 Before you go to the hearing, make sure you find out where the court is and leave yourself plenty of time to get there.